-PH284 is an odorless, tasteless synthetic investigational pherine with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments for the loss of appetite associated with chronic disorders such as cancer.
-Cachexia is a serious but under-recognized consequence of many chronic diseases with body mass loss of >10% and a prevalence of 5 to 15%.
+PH284 is an odorless, tasteless synthetic investigational pherine nasal spray with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments for the loss of appetite associated with chronic disorders such as cancer.
+Cachexia is a serious but under-recognized consequence of many chronic diseases with body mass loss of >10% and a prevalence of 5 to 15 %.
 We believe PH284 may have therapeutic potential for improving subjective feelings of hunger in patients with cachexia.
-We are currently evaluating the path forward to submit a U.S. IND for further clinical development of PH15 for the treatment of cachexia, on our own or with collaborators, including the appropriate patient populations for demonstrating an increase in appetite and weight gain.
+We are currently evaluating the path forward for PH284, including planning for studies we believe will be necessary to submit a U.S. IND for further Phase 2 clinical development of PH15 for the treatment of cachexia, on our own or with collaborators, including the appropriate patient populations for demonstrating an increase in appetite and weight gain.